Key takeaways

 Pro tip: always export to ONNX and run via TensorRT or ONNX Runtime on the edge.
 Native PyTorch is 2–3× slower at inference and ties you to the training stack.

-Reach for YOLOv11 when: you’re building a new pipeline in 2026 and want the best accuracy-to-latency trade-off on Jetson-class hardware.
+Reach for YOLO26 when: you’re building a new pipeline in 2026 and want NMS-free inference plus the best small-object accuracy on Jetson-class hardware.
+Fall back to YOLOv11 when you need a stack your team already knows cold.

 ByteTrack — the simple, fast tracker